 A series of multi-disciplinary conferences provide a framework of instruction to complement the practical training of the post doctoral fellows.
-These conferences are intended help prepare the fellow for boards and becoming a competent nephrologist.
-In addition to the post doctoral fellows, others who attend these conferences include members of the nephrology faculty, pediatric nephrologists, community nephrologists, students and residents on nephrology rotation.
-Conferences are mandatory for all nephrology fellows except when on vacation or away at other conferences.
+These conferences are intended to help prepare the fellow for the Nephrology Board Examinations and becoming an outstanding independent clinical nephrologist.
+In addition to the post-doctoral fellows, others who attend these conferences include members of the nephrology faculty, community nephrologists, students and residents on nephrology rotation.
+Conferences are mandatory for all nephrology fellows except when on vacation or away at professional meetings or when clinical emergencies arise.
 A description of the current conferences scheduled for the nephrology fellowship program is listed below.

 CORE LECTURE SERIES:

-When: Every Monday & Wednesday for July/August, otherwise every Monday only.
+When: Every Monday & Wednesday for July/August, otherwise every Monday throughout the academic year.

 View core curriculum topics.